The Inspector: Home video

-A DVD containing the first 17 shorts was released on March 4, 2008 from MGM Home Entertainment/20th Century Fox Home Entertainment.
+A DVD containing the first 17 shorts was released on March 4, 2008, from MGM Home Entertainment/20th Century Fox Home Entertainment.

-A DVD set titled Pink Panther and Friends Classic Cartoon Collection released on January 27, 2009 by MGM contains the previously-released set of the first 17 shorts and a second set of the last 17 shorts.
+A DVD set titled Pink Panther and Friends Classic Cartoon Collection released on January 27, 2009, by MGM contains the previously released set of the first 17 shorts and a second set of the last 17 shorts.

 The first season of The Pink Panther is available for viewing on Amazon Video in the United States.

 On April 26, 2016, Kino Lorber released The Inspector: The DePatie-Freleng Collection on DVD and Blu-ray - this 2-disc DVD and Blu-ray release set collects the 34 (17 for each disc) classic shorts, along with retrospective featurettes focusing on DePatie-Freleng Enterprises.

 Revival

-The Inspector was revived in 1993 for the syndicated series, The Pink Panther, voiced by Brian George.
+The title character of The Inspector was revived in 1993 for the syndicated series, The Pink Panther, voiced by Brian George.
 The Inspector often works alongside the Pink Panther when he is depicted in law enforcement.
+He also appears in the intro and outro to the game The Pink Panther: Passport to Peril, voiced by Barry Carrollo, as the head of a secret agency for which Pink works.

 In other media

 A back-up feature starring the Inspector appeared regularly in The Pink Panther and the Inspector comic books published by Gold Key comics, and he also starred in his own title.
 He also appears in the computer game The Pink Panther: Passport to Peril, where he hires the Pink Panther to help him fight crime.
+The Inspector and Deux-Deux also appear in the 1981 story record A Pink Panther Christmas from Kid Stuff Records, in which they try to capture The Pink Panther while he is helping Santa Claus.